6 Best Ways You Can Protect Your Business During the Coronavirus Pandemic, By TalismanCasualty

 It will not be easy to steer your business through this crisis, especially for small business owners with children.
 Make sure that you and your employees follow the government’s guidelines on keeping safe during the coronavirus outbreak.

 Also set aside time to reflect on and maintain your personal, emotional and physical health.
 Encourage your workers to do the same during this period, and do not everything to be perfect in this period.
+Another way to take care of your team is with a corporate COVID test at your place of business.
+A service such as Drip Hydration comes to your workplace and administers COVID tests to your team, helping catch active cases of the virus before they spread.

 2. Create a Work From Home Policy